 Here’s a short video clip:

 The next day started with tea and boiled eggs.
-We were up and ready to be out early at what was meant to be 7am but nothing happens quickly in Pakistan and they are not early risers, so breakfast (ordered the night before) didn’t turn up until after 7am.
+We were up and ready to be out early at what was meant to be 7am but nothing happens quickly in Pakistan, they are also not early risers, so breakfast (ordered the night before) didn’t turn up until after 7am.

-When we finally left we climbed out of Astore at 2400m high up a narrow rocky switchback road through rural villages and farms loaded with potato crops and corn.
+When we finally left we climbed out of Astore (which at 2400m was just under high altitude) up a narrow rocky switchback road through rural villages and farms loaded with potato crops and corn.
 It was early enough to watch children walking to school.
 All ages, even the little ones walk on their own they just meet their friends and the roads stream with children.
 It was great to be out early enough to see this and watch the light changing on the surrounding Himalayas.

-We continued up and it turned into a very rough narrow 4WD track.
-We stopped when we could go no further, we were at 3360m.
-Then we walked for another 45 minutes or so until we reached the view over Rama lake.
+We continued up, and it turned into a very rough narrow 4WD track.
+We stopped when we could go no further.
+We were at 3360m.
+Then we walked for another 45 minutes until we reached the view over Rama lake.
 We were at 3490m but the mountains towered around.
 The lake had a perfect glassy reflection and off the snowy peaks rolled a couple of glaciers.
 It was Himalayan picture perfect.
-We took our time and the viewpoint and soaked it in.
+We took our time at the viewpoint and soaked it in.